 - AC/DC 600v and CAT III environment rated

 - Lacking milliamp/micro-amps measurement features

 - Quickly degraded display contrast

-Final verdict: The Fluke 115 Compact model is rated as the best multimeter for electrical engineers, especially the best multimeter for electrician apprentices who want to find the best budget multimeter with necessary qualities.
+Final verdict: The Fluke 115 Compact model is rated as the best multimeter for electrical engineers, especially the best multimeter for electrician apprentices who want to find the best budget multimeter with the necessary qualities.